|

 administrative language of the country (Tabatadze, pp. 262-63).

-to extend their control over Kartli and Kakheti, attacked Persian positions
+their control over Kartli and Kakheti, attacked Persian positions in eastern Georgia

 in 1578.
 Despite spirited resistance led by King Simon of Kartli (1557-69,